-DocLands is a non-competitive, non-juried film festival, with one overall Audience Choice Award.
+DocLands film slate of recently completed films is non-competitive and non-juried, with one overall Audience Choice Award.

 DocLands entries will be accepted only via upload through the FilmFreeway submission platform.
 No DVDs or external links will be considered.

 • DocLands does not pay rental fees.
 Instead, our resources are invested in the production and promotion of the best possible showcase for your work.
 Films may subsequently be considered for theatrical runs (in-theater if possible or virtual) at our year-round venue, the Christopher B. Smith Rafael Film Center.

 • Films may be screened more than once during the festival